cat-friend/system-design/practice-questions/strategy.md

-# Scaling Ultimate Accelerator

-# Step 1:  Outline use cases, constraints, and assumptions
+## Step 1: Outline use cases, constraints, and assumptions
+Gather requirements and scope the problem.
+Ask questions to clarify use cases and constraints.
+Discuss assumptions.

 * Who is going to use it?
-  * casual jamers
 * How are they going to use it?
-  * probably read-heavy - only submitting data once-twice a week
-  * social messaging feature - probably not going to use it except to post an inside joke every once in a while since Discord exists
 * How many users are there?
-  * estimated 10k
 * What does the system do?
-  * helps apex legends players minimize playtime and maximize in-game rewards
 * What are the inputs and outputs of the system?
-  * inputs - game objectives
-  * outputs - objective status, efficient routes
-  * inputs - clan messages
-  * outputs - clan messages
 * How much data do we expect to handle?
-  * mostly text
 * How many requests per second do we expect?
-  *
 * What is the expected read to write ratio?
-*

 # Step 2: Create a high level design
 Outline a high level design with all important components.